osamamatar/skpRepo/README.md

 # skpRepo
-this is java backend assissment for simon kusher company
+this is java backend assissment for simon kusher company. this just demo not for production purposes.

 ### Built With